wimrijnders/V3DLib/Doc/Basics.md

 ## Quad Processing Unit (QPU)

 The basic hardware unit in the VideoCore is called a **Quad Processing Unit (QPU)**.
-The name comes from the fact that each unit contains four processing unit performing the operations.
+The name comes from the fact that each unit contains four processing units performing the operations.

-There are multiple QPUs present in the VodeoCore, `vc4` has 12 and `v3d` has 8.
+There are multiple QPUs present in the VideoCore, `vc4` has 12 and `v3d` has 8.
 The reason that `v3d` is faster anyway is largely due to hardware improvements.

 QPUs operate totally independently, even if they are executing the same program.